Rehmaaany/100-Days-of-Python/README.md

 Day-14: Getting started with the library project. <br />
 Day-15: Learned NumPy for Data Pre-Processing. <br />
 Day 16: Started with Pandas Library for data pre-processing. <br />
 Day-17: Moved on with learning Pandas.
-Learned about Filtering and updating rows and columns.
+Learned about Filtering and updating rows and columns. <br />
+Day-19: Learned how to play with rows and columns in Pandas.